-1. Enter the Line Crossing Detection interface:

-Configuration > Event > Smart Event > Line Crossing Detection

-- 2. Check the Enable checkbox to enable the line crossing detection function. - 3.
+- 1. Enter the Line Crossing Detection interface: - Configuration > Event > Smart Event > Line Crossing Detection - 2.
+Check the Enable checkbox to enable the line crossing detection function. - 3.
 Select the Line in dropdown list to configure. - 4.
 The event triggered and park action related PTZ movement will be locked for 180 seconds after you enter the line crossing detection interface.
 Optionally, you can click the

-Unlock(69s) rate the movement, or lock the movement when the button turn ns to Lock by clicking it.
+Unlock(69s) button to manually activate the movement, or lock the movement when the button turr ns to Lock by clicking it.

-Figure 5-22 Configuring Line
+Figure 5-24 Configuring Line